multimedial/Hyperledger/Network/Schoenhofer/README.md

-## Basic Network Config
+## Schönhofer Network Config

-Note that this basic configuration uses pre-generated certificates and key material, and also has predefined transactions to initialize a channel named "mychannel".
+Note that this basic configuration uses pre-generated certificates and key material, and has  predefined transactions to initialize a channel named "vertraulich".

 To regenerate this material, simply run ``generate.sh``.